sekkit/Verse.NET/README.md

 5. Unity3D support will be released soon

-6. Any star or contribution is welcomed.
+6. Any stars or contributions are welcomed.

 ## Features